 Why (and when) reach for precious metals?

 In practice, gold is particularly sought after in times of uncertainty (recession, high inflation, military conflicts), while silver also responds to industrial demand (photovoltaics, batteries).
-Gold has a special privilege in the EU – if it meets the legal purity, you do not pay VAT on it.
+Gold has a special privilege in the EU – investment gold (if the legal conditions are met) is sold VAT-free.
 Compared to silver, you start with lower costs and the investment is more profitable right from the start.

 Gold or silver, which is better?
 There is no universal answer.
 More conservative investors tend to gravitate towards gold, while silver offers the potential for higher returns, but at the cost of greater price fluctuations.